Sometimes, you have to wonder what goes through people’s heads.

 Blood is pretty important to God.
 And, Cain wasn’t offering blood in his sacrifice.
 He was offering the fruit of his direct labors: grain and/or fruit.
 Abel’s sacrifice of one of his sheep, and that sacrifice is accepted.

 Now, think this through: could this have been the first time either man offered a sacrifice?
 No!
 Otherwise, God would have been unjust is not tell Cain why, if it were the first time.

 So, it’s clear that Cain had previously offered blood sacrifices, same as Abel.
 From where did he get the sheep previously?

-From either his dad, Adam, or from one of his siblings.
+From either his dad, Adam, or from one of his other siblings.
 I suspect that sibling was Abel, but we’re not told.
-What’s important is that he must have previously traded with a sibling to get animals for sacrifice.
-But here in Genesis 4, he did not.
+What’s important is that he must have previously traded with a relative to get animals for sacrifice.
+But here in Genesis four, he did not.

 Putting the pieces together, it seems likely that Cain got into some kind of disagreement with Abel, and this disagreement ended with no trade.
 Cain apparently took it upon himself to offer the grain and/or fruit directly to God.
 Whatever the rift was, it would spill over into murder: “Cain told Abel his brother.
 And, it came about when they were in the field, that Cain rose up against Abel his brother and killed him.”
 (Genesis 4:8, NASB)